Holmes Hole Sailing Association

 Penalties: Rule 44 shall apply.
 A boat that has touched a mark shall take a one turn (one tack and one gybe) penalty or a two turn (two tacks and two gybes) penalty for other rule violations.
 Penalty turns must be completed out of the way of other boats as soon as possible after the infraction.

 Scoring and Awards: First-place coffee cup will be awarded for each race.
-The High-Point Scoring System will apply for the season’s awards which in 2022 will apply to Sunday's racing only.
-The best score of 75% of completed races will be scored for the seasons' standings.
-Thursday's racing will be scored individually with a coffee cup going to the first place, on corrected time, boat.
+The High-Point Scoring System will apply for the season’s awards which in 2023 will apply to Sunday's racing and Thursday's.
+The best score of 60% of completed races will be scored for the seasons' standings.

 Restrictions: No spinnakers or loose-luffed sails.
 No use of engines after the preparatory signal for propulsion.
 No interference with passenger ferries which have the right of way!